 - Return to the oven and bake for 5 more minutes then transfer brats and vegetables to a serving plate.

-- Garnish with fresh thyme and serve on hoagie rolls with mustard.
+- Garnish with fresh thyme (optional).
+Serve as is or on hoagie rolls with mustard.

 I love the addition of the raisins for some sweetness!